Bodyweight Squatting Row

 Instructions

-• Stand with your feet shoulder-width apart and your toes slightly pointed out.
+• Stand facing the wall bars with your feet about shoulder-width apart and sink into a comfortable quarter squat.

 Tips & Tricks